MikeNolan678/Strava-Segment-Explorer/README.md

 <br />

 ## Demo Environment
-It's possible to access a demo environment here - https://stravasegmentexplorerui20230716223842.azurewebsites.net/
+Feel free to explore the demo environment, which is hosted on Azure using Azure App Services and SQL Server - https://stravasegmentexplorerui20230716223842.azurewebsites.net/

-You  can login using the demo account (this is already connected to Strava)
+You can log in using the demo account, which is already connected to Strava.
+Sample data is available for Road Running, 5km.

-#### User:
-demo@test.com
+**User:** demo@test.com

-#### Password:
-Test123!
+**Password:** Test123!

-Please keep in mind that this is not a production implementation, and you should not try to create a new account and link to your own Strava account.

-The environment is hosted on Azure, using Azure App Services and SQL Server.

 ## Application Structure